 Romios is a Canadian mineral exploration company with a primary focus on gold, copper and silver.
 Its projects are located in British Columbia, Ontario, Quebec, and Nevada.
-Exploration and evaluation costs for all areas during the three months ended September 30, 2014 were \$164,032.
+Exploration and evaluation costs for all areas during the six months ended December 31, 2014 were \$188,697.

-The Company is very pleased with the 2014 summer program confirming 2013 assays and extending the mineralized Burgundy Ridge Zone from 300 metres to 350 metres at its Newmont Lake property within the Golden Triangle in British Columbia.
+The 2014 summer program confirmed 2013 assays and extended the mineralized Burgundy Ridge Zone from 300 metres to 350 metres at its Newmont Lake property within the Golden Triangle in British Columbia.
 The airborne geophysical surveys performed in 2013 over the Newmont Lake Project area, notably the ZTEM electromagnetic survey, identified magnetic anomalies, some of which have yet to be explained geologically and could represent significant exploration targets.